esviai/dotfiles/README.md

 # dotfiles
 A very simple dotfiles from  someone who is still learning vim and tmux the hard way.

+## shell
+zsh with zprezto
+I prefer using Ag with fzf, thus installation of [Ag](https://github.com/ggreer/the_silver_searcher) is required.

 ## .vimrc
+vim v8.1
 Theme: night owl

 Plugins: